21 Meeting House Hill Road, P.O. Box 126 | Sanbornton, NH 03269 | (603) 286-3018

 In late 1968, the organ was first played in Worship by Catharine Currier.
 The dedicatory recital was played by Stephen Garvin of Scarborough, Maine.
 In 1976, a 1937 Estey console was installed and tonal changes made.
 In 1986-7, William Brys of Charlestown did major modifications to the organ, including tonal changes and additions.
 In recent years, there have been additional tonal changes.

-The current pipe organ contains 909 pipes.
 In 2014, an organ concert was held to celebrate the Estey’s 100th anniversary.
 In 2019, the church voted to raise $60,000 for a major rebuild of the organ.
 That work, under K. Robert Bengtson, with the help of many church members, has included replacing the Estey console with a three-manual Austin console, new wind chests, the addition of a Positive division, and many tonal changes.
 It comprises 22 ranks over three manuals and pedal.
+The current pipe organ contains 1,464 pipes.

 Organists have been Mary H. Bodwell 1880; Livonia Hunkins prior to 1918; Catharine Currier 1918-1971; Marylou Crooks 1971-1979; Douglas Embree 1979-2017; and Laura Belanger 2017-the present.